By Sarah Gediman

 Every summer, people across the country travel to freshwater beaches in northern Michigan to relax.
 They take hikes through the Sleeping Bear Dunes National Lakeshore, breathe in the scent of cedars and birch trees, and peer at the breeding grounds of endangered birds, the sandpipers and piping plovers.
 They eat local cherries, peaches, blueberries, and cheese, and watch sunsets from lakeside vineyards and historic lighthouses.
 The combination of sparsely populated beaches, breathtaking views of Lakes Michigan and Huron, and an increasingly popular food scene has earned the region generous coverage in prestige publications such as the The New York Times and Vanity Fair.
 But America’s Third Coast is more than the ideal vacation spot; together the five great lakes hold 20 percent of the world’s freshwater.
 They support livelihoods, trade, and energy infrastructure — as well as drinking water for 40 million people.
 The lakes are fundamental to the ecological, economic, and public health security of the region.
 But Lake Michigan and Lake Huron together face a critical, imminent threat.

 Every day, 23 million gallons of crude oil and liquid natural gas, contained within twin 67-year-old pipelines, course below the Great Lakes.
 These structures have long been covered in rust.
 The original enamel meant to protect them from disintegrating has worn off.
-Nearly seven decades of powerful currents have swept their physical supports from the lake floor, and the pipelines have lost an average of 26% of their original wall thickness.
+Nearly seven decades of powerful currents have swept their physical supports from the lake floor, and the pipelines have lost an average of 26 percent of their original wall thickness.
 Invasive species cling to the rusty pipes and add weight to these already crumbling pieces of post-war infrastructure — part of a pipeline known collectively as Line 5 — that has brought fossil fuels from Alberta to Sarnia, Ontario, since 1953.

 A particularly fragile portion of Line 5 is positioned at the intersection of Lake Huron and Lake Michigan in a section of water known as the Straits of Mackinac, where the peninsula creates strong, unpredictable currents.
 Between the erratic currents and challenging topography of the peninsula, the Straits of Mackinac, in the words of University of Michigan researcher David Schwab, are arguably “the worst possible place for an oil spill.”
 A catastrophic Line 5 rupture would contaminate not one but two Great Lakes, via currents that weave around the small gulfs and islands.